immediatus/immediatus.github.io/content/blog/2025-10-15/index.md

 **Why this matters:** Mobile apps timeout after 150-200ms.
 Users expect ads to load instantly - if your ad is still loading when the page renders, you show a blank space and earn no revenue.

-Amazon's 2006 study found that every 100ms of added latency costs ~1% of sales[^amazon-latency].
+Amazon's 2006 study found that every 100ms of added latency costs ~1% of sales (this widely-cited metric originates from Amazon's internal A/B testing, first publicly mentioned by Greg Linden and later referenced by Marissa Mayer at Google; see Kohavi & Longbotham 2007, ["Online Controlled Experiments at Large Scale"](https://ai.stanford.edu/~ronnyk/2009controlledExperimentsOnTheWebSurvey.pdf)).
 In advertising, this translates directly: slower ads = fewer impressions = less revenue.

 At our target scale of 1M queries per second, breaching the 150ms timeout threshold means mobile apps give up waiting, resulting in blank ad slots and complete revenue loss on those requests.